-"Multiple (shared) use": A trail that permits more than one type of use.
-These trails are designed for one use and managed for other uses, or are designed for several uses.
+"Multiple (shared) use": A trail that permits more than one type of use.Shared Use": These trails are designed primarily for one use and managed for otherbut allow additional uses, or provided they are designed for several usescompatible with the primary use.

-"Parallel Feature Trail (PFT)": A side trail that leaves and returns to the main bike trail and includes a natural terrain feature that is uniquely challenging to ride.
+"Parallel Feature Trail (PFT)": A side trail that leaves and returns to the main bikebicycle trail and includes a natural terrain feature that is uniquely challenging to ride.